How to Care for Textiles

 The cleanliness of the textile is not as important as preventing damage.
 The dry cleaner must be willing and able to provide custom, single-item cleaning and be able to do initial testing, control the solvents used, the temperature of the solvent, the agitation, the cleaning time, the extraction and finishing.
 Wet or dry cleaning damage to textiles is not reversible: once damaged, there is little that can be done to remedy the situation.

 Mould on textiles can be a serious problem as well as pose a risk to human health.
 Isolate mouldy items by placing them in plastic bags and sealing with tape.
 Call a professional for advice and treatment.

 Typically, minor repairs are carried out after the textile has been cleaned.
 Repairing and maintaining textiles involves stitching by hand.
 It is important to choose an appropriate thread and support fabric and to use the correct sewing technique.
 Stitching should be relaxed so that tension is not created in the fabric.
 Tension causes buckling or gathering that can break old threads.
 Sew with the textile on a flat surface and whenever possible, stitch through existing holes and avoid piercing the threads of the artifact.
 Plan the placement of stitches and use as few stitches as possible.

-For additional information, check the CCI Library Web Catalogue or the Online Bookstore for publications such as CCI Notes 13/1 Textiles and the Environment; 13/2 Flat Storage of Textiles; 13/3 Rolled Storage for Textiles; 13/4 Velcro Support System for Textiles; 13/6 Mounting Small, Light, Flat Textiles; 13/7 Washing Non-coloured Textiles; and 13/13 Commercial Dry Cleaning of Museum Textiles.
+For additional information, check the CCI Library Web Catalogue or the Order Publications sections for publications such as CCI Notes 13/1 Textiles and the Environment; 13/2 Flat Storage of Textiles; 13/3 Rolled Storage for Textiles; 13/4 Velcro Support System for Textiles; 13/6 Mounting Small, Light, Flat Textiles; 13/7 Washing Non-coloured Textiles; and 13/13 Commercial Dry Cleaning of Museum Textiles.